Mindfulness: Don't Just Do Something, Sit There

 Neurofeedback:

-• Pros: More targeted (specific brain regions/frequencies), faster initial effects, bypasses years of internal awareness development
+- Pros: More targeted (specific brain regions/frequencies), faster initial effects, good for people who can't meditate

 Medication (SSRIs, benzos):

-Ideal approach: Medication for acute stabilization → meditation or neurofeedback for long-term skill-building.
-Some evidence suggests combined approaches may be more effective than either alone.
+Ideal: Medication for acute stabilization → meditation or neurofeedback for long-term skill-building.

 Research Gaps & Future Questions